 How to become a DNSSEC enabled registrar

 Registrars planning on offering DNSSEC must be registered with us.
 In practice, this means that the registrar contacts us, and we activate a DNSSEC enabled parameter on the registrar’s account on the registrar web.
 The registrar list will specify whether or not the registrar is DNSSEC enabled.

 The DPS document (DNSSEC Policy and Practice Statement) describes how Norid protects and operates DNSSEC-secured zones.
 The format and content of this document was prepared in accordance with recommendations and standards provided by RFC6841.
 It describes preferred keys and algorithms, procedures for key rotation, infrastructure and how we have secured the chain of trust and key information.
 Preferred algorithms and other values are based on best practices and the DPS documents of .se, .nl and .at.

 DPS document (PDF, ver.
 1e1, dated 2014-12-16)

-Domain providers handling DNSSEC will be added to the list automatically when they ask to become DNSSEC enabled.
-As a provider, you can sign up any employee you believe could benefit from being on the list.
+Registrars handling DNSSEC will be added to the list automatically when they ask to become DNSSEC enabled.
+As a registrar, you can sign up any employee you believe could benefit from being on the list.
 The list is also open for anyone interested in information concerning the operation of DNSSEC for .no.
 You do not need to be a member of the list to access the message archive.